Do you know what your money values are?

 - being generous

-The key to a healthy and productive relationship with money is knowing which values are important to you, and aligning your actions and goals with them.
-This way, money is the tool *you* control to maximize its benefits in your life.
+The key strategy to a healthy and productive relationship with money is knowing which values are important to you, and aligning your actions and goals with them.
+This way, money is the tool *you* control to maximize its benefits in your daily life.

 How to align your values with your money